BlobDeveloper/discord-giveaways-bot/README.md

 ### Reroll Giveaway
 ![](./assets/giveawayReroll.png)

-If you like this project, support it with a star!
+If you like this project, support it with a star\n
+Did you find a bug?\n
+Please create an issue at https://github.com/BlobDeveloper/discord-giveaways-bot/issues